benefits

 • Salary Sacrifice Schemes: Consider participating in salary sacrifice schemes, where you give up part of your salary in exchange for benefits like pension contributions, childcare vouchers, or cycle-to-work schemes.
 This will reduce your taxable income.

 • Dividend Income: If you run a business or own shares, taking income as dividends can be more tax-efficient than a salary, particularly if the dividend tax rates remain lower than income tax rates.
+Any good accountant will be able to advise you.

 • Spousal Income Splitting: If your spouse is in a lower tax bracket, transferring income-generating assets to them can reduce your overall tax burden.
 This is particularly useful for rental income or dividends from jointly held investments.

-4. Prepare for Potential Property Tax Changes
+8. Prepare for Property Tax Changes

 Property taxes, including stamp duty and council tax, could see reforms or increases.
 Here’s how to plan.

-• Advance Property Transactions: If you’re considering buying property, it may be wise to do so before any potential stamp duty increases are announced.
+• Bring Forward Property Transactions: If you’re considering buying (or selling) property, it may be wise to do so before any potential stamp duty increases are announced.
 Locking in current rates could save you significant costs.

 • Consider Downsizing: If you anticipate increased council tax rates or other property-related taxes, downsizing to a smaller home could reduce your future tax liabilities and lower your overall living costs.
 And, of course, doing this should release some of the equity in your property, which you can then use to help maintain your standard of living.

-5. Enhance Charitable Giving
+9. Enhance Charitable Giving

 If Reeves increases income tax or reduces the thresholds for higher tax rates, charitable giving can become a more attractive option.